thephpleague/url/4.0/uri/hierarchical/ftp.md

 ## Validating a FTP URI

 A FTP URI can not contains a query and or a fragment component.

-Any attempt to modify the empty query or fragment components attached to an FTP Uri object will throw an `InvalidArgumentException` exception
+<p class="message-notice">Adding contents to the fragment or query components throws an <code>RuntimeException</code> exception</p>

 ~~~php
 use League\Uri\Schemes\Ftp as FpUri;